joolstorrentecalo/gitlab-foss/doc/operations/incident_management/slack.md

    To start the authorization flow, try executing a non-incident [Slack slash command](../../user/project/integrations/gitlab_slack_application.md#slash-commands), like `/gitlab <project-alias> issue show <id>`.
    The `<project-alias>` you select must be a project that has the GitLab for Slack app set up.
-The select dialog has a hard limit of 100 projects.
    For more information, see [issue 377548](https://gitlab.com/gitlab-org/gitlab/-/issues/377548).

 After the GitLab for Slack app is configured, you can also use any of the existing [Slack slash commands](../../user/project/integrations/slack_slash_commands.md).